alsaibie/me319/prelabs/prelab8.md

 u(t) = K_p e(t) + K_i \int{e(t) dt} + K_d \dot{e}(t)
 $$

 The continuous PID controller form *can* be used in the code of the microcontroller.
-The integral of the error and the derivative of the error can each be computed numerically, by numerical integration and numerical differentiation respectively.
+The integral of the error and the derivative of the error would each be computed numerically, by numerical integration and numerical differentiation respectively.
 But a better approach is to use the discrete form of the PID controller.

 ### Digital PID Controller
 Similar to how we converted a continuous filter transfer function into a discrete filter transfer function then onto a difference equation, we can apply the same thing and derive the following discrete PID control law